 AGSA

-AGSA is a custom typeface that is an extrapolation of the Art Gallery of South Australia’s logotype.
+AGSA is a custom typeface extrapolated from the Art Gallery of South Australia’s logotype.
 Its narrow, no-nonsense forms reference fonts like Enge, Reform and Inserat Grotesk, providing a distinct voice for the institution.
 Its bold low contrast stokes are offset by hairline diacritics and punctuation creating textural variation and interest

 Reform Grotesk, Gebrüder Klingspor Offenbach, circa 1920